 Quick day trips from Lahore I think are worth the effort

-Though there’s plenty to see within the city, try venturing out of the city for a change of scenery.
+Though there’s plenty of amazing places to visit in Lahore, try venturing out of the city for a change of scenery.
 These all require transportation to get to, so consider contacting my friend Aneeqa of the Mad Hatters if you need assistance arranging day trips from Lahore.

 23. Chill out at Jehangir’s Tomb

-On Lahore’s outskirts, about 45 minutes’ away from the city center, lies Jahangir’s Tomb.
-The ornate 17th-century Mughal mausoleum is in excellent condition (for Pakistan, anyway), and green lawns blanket the sprawling complex.
+On Lahore’s outskirts, about 45 minutes away from the city center, lies Jahangir’s Tomb.
+The tomb of Jahangir is an ornate 17th-century Mughal mausoleum in excellent condition (for Pakistan, anyway), and green lawns blanket the sprawling complex.
 It’s the perfect place to seek a bit of fresh-ish air and peace and quiet if Lahore’s clusterfuck is hitting a nerve.
 Bring a towel and a book, and you can spend an hour or two relaxing under the trees between people asking for selfies.

 Pro tip: There’s a back entrance you can use if determined to avoid foreigner ticket charges.